starknet-edu/starknetbook/src/ch02-10-starknet-react.md

             // Like reloading the balances
         }else{
             // Do some work when the user disconnects the wallet
-            // Like reseting the state of your dApp
+            // Like resetting the state of your dApp
         }
     }, [address]);

     useEffect(() => {
         // Do some work when the user changes the network on the wallet
-        // Like reseting the state of your dApp
+        // Like resetting the state of your dApp
     }, [chain]);
 ```